nkristek/Smaragd/README.md

 }
 ```

-`ViewModel` has a `Children` collection.
-To add viewmodel collections to this `ViewModelCollection`, you have to use `AddViewModelCollection()` on the `Children` collection.
-This `ViewModelCollection` is otherwise read only.
-The idea is, that there are one or multiple `ObservableCollection<TViewModel>` on the inheriting instance which get added to the `Children` collection by using the `CollectionChanged` event.

-As said earlier, `AddChildViewModel` will set the `Parent` property of the child viewmodel.
+To add viewmodel collections to `Children`, you can either use the `ChildViewModelCollection` attribute on the collection property or use `Children.AddViewModelCollection()` and `Children.RemoveViewModelCollection()` like above.
+Please note, that viewmodel collections should implement `INotifyCollectionChanged` and `IEnumerable<ViewModel>` for this to work.

 ### ValidatingViewModel